Broccoli: Description

 Broccoli is an annual cruciferous plant which can grow up to 60–90 cm tall.

 Broccoli inflorescence grows at the end of a central, edible stem and is dark green.
 Violet, yellow, or even white heads have been created, but these varieties are rare.
 The flowers are yellow with four petals.

 The growth season for broccoli is 14–15 weeks.
 Broccoli is collected by hand immediately after the head is fully formed yet the flowers are still in their bud stage.
 The plant develops numerous small "heads" from the lateral shoots which can be harvested later.

 Varieties

 There are three commonly grown types of broccoli.
 The most familiar is Calabrese broccoli, often referred to simply as "broccoli", named after Calabria in Italy.
 It has large 10 to 20 cm green heads and thick stalks.
 It is a cool-season annual crop.
 Sprouting broccoli (white or purple) has a larger number of heads with many thin stalks.
 Purple cauliflower or violet cauliflower is a type of broccoli grown in Europe and North America.
 It has a head shaped like cauliflower but consists of many tiny flower buds.
 Sometimes, but not always, it has a purple cast to the tips of the flower buds.
 Purple cauliflower may also be white, red, green, or other colors.

 Beneforté is a variety of broccoli containing 2–3 times more glucoraphanin and produced by crossing broccoli with a wild Brassica variety, Brassica oleracea var villosa.

+Genomics

+The first telomere-to-telomere genome assembly of Brassica oleracea var. italica was published in 2026.
+The genome is approximately 633.6 Mb in size and comprises nine chromosomes.
+The assembly has a BUSCO completeness of 99.4%, and 58,044 protein-coding genes were predicted.